-As a Couples’ therapists in Melbourne, we seek to work with you as a couple and individuals to improve your relationship.
+Our Couples’ therapists in Melbourne will seek to work with you as a couple and an individual to improve your relationship.
 Seeing someone for help shows dedication in itself and a happy resolution is the aim of a relationship counsellor.
 Melbourne couples get the opportunity to talk openly in a safe environment to resolve underlying issues.
 Sometimes this involves working out together what has gone wrong, checking that both parties are committed to the relationship, and then teaching skills and tools to improve your relationship.
-The main aim is to heal past hurts, and focus on improving closeness and connection in the present/future.
+The main aim is to heal past hurts and focus on improving closeness, connection and intimacy.

-As relationship therapists, our job is to be more than a mediator.
+Regardless of the type of relationship, our job as relationship specialists is to be more than a mediator.
 It is to take you through a process.
 To make sure we’re heading in the right direction we track our progress as we go.
-Couples counselling can take between 3 sessions and 16 sessions, depending on lots of factors (e.g., how long the problem have been there for, if you are in a major crisis, if there are complicating circumstances such as infidelity, personal mental illness, medical/physical conditions, etc).

-We use an eclectic approach to relationship therapy in Melbourne depending on your couple’s style, including the following:
+We use a range of approaches to relationship therapy in Melbourne including the following:

 - Emotions Focussed Therapy (EFT): gets you to focus on the underlying core emotions, rather than the content of conflict.
 Helps for dealing with and healing past emotional hurts and resentments.

-- John Gottman’s Evidenced-Based Principles for making happy relationships: gives you tools/skills for communication/conflict, improving intimacy and closeness.
+- The Gottman Method is John Gottman’s evidenced-based principles for making happy relationships: gives you tools/skills for communication/conflict, improving intimacy and closeness.